10th August, 2020

 1. Have the correct paperwork for driving abroad

-Breaking down in the UK can be a major hassle.
-Breaking down abroad can be financially disastrous, as having a broken car returned to the UK can result in a huge bill.
+Breaking down in the UK can be a major hassle, but it can be a whole lot worse abroad.
 So wherever you’re going on holiday, it’s worthwhile sorting out breakdown cover before setting off.

 2. Inspect your car’s tyres before a road trip